DonD1234-Dcode/Dcode_The-easy-way-of-coding/README.md

 - easy learning curve
 - modular libraries (make your own)
 - plugin system (create your custom instructions)
+- (for these last functions wait for v3.0.0)

 Changelog
 - check CHANGELOG.md for updates!